python/cpython/Doc/library/annotationlib.rst

    This is usually equivalent to accessing the :attr:`~object.__annotate__` attribute of *obj*, but direct access to the attribute may return the wrong object in certain situations involving metaclasses.
-It is recommended to use this function instead of accessing the attribute directly.
+This function should be used instead of accessing the attribute directly.

    .. versionadded:: 3.14